idia640/presentations/week10/PITCHME.md

 "If you do not do X, your chances of death from heart disease will triple!”

-Sunstein, C. R. (2015).
+Sunstein, C. R. (2016).
 Fifty shades of manipulation.
-Journal of Behavioral Marketing, Forthcoming.
+Journal of Behavioral Marketing, 213.

 Note: